Who benefits and how much does the tax eat up?

 In addition to the EUR 300 energy flat rate, the 2022 relief package includes a number of other measures.
 Among other things is a 9 euro ticketa tank discount for diesel and petrol, a child bonus as well as a Grant for Hartz IV planned.
 While the political reaction last March came a few weeks after the outbreak of war in Ukraine, it is now clear that the measures cannot be introduced without a great deal of political effort.

-The 300 euro energy flat rate will come later than expected, households will have to get by without financial support from the state until then – even if it does Christian Lindner promised quick support.
+The 300 euro energy flat rate comes later than expected, households will have to get by without financial support from the state until then – even if it is Christian Lindner promised quick support.
 Also the Tank discount and the fuel price brake for petrol and diesel are delayed.

 Criticism of the 2022 relief package: who will benefit from the relief package – there is a risk of injustice